irinadeeva/computor/README.md

 - The degree of the equation.
 - It’s solution(s) and the polarity of the discriminant if it makes sens.

+The usage of math lib funstions is forbbiten.
 The program expects the entry to have the right format, ie. every term respect the form a * x^p and exponents are organized and present.